 Tokyo Travel Guide

-A complete Tokyo attraction guide for first-time visitors.
+A cleaner Tokyo attraction guide built for real trip planning.

 Jump to What Matters Most

-Fast access to the sections people actually use.
+Fast access to the sections people actually use before booking.

-- Area-first: Tokyo sightseeing works better by district clusters than by a random attraction list.
+- Area-first logic: Tokyo works better by district clusters than by a giant city-wide attraction list.

-- Broad intent coverage: major attractions, free things to do, night ideas, indoor options, and day trips in one place.
+- Broad intent coverage: attractions, free sights, night ideas, indoor options, and day trips in one place.

 Build Your Tokyo Plan in 60 Seconds